 Jim has for many years been involved in the battle against the Boycott/Divestment/Sanction movement that has attempted to isolate and de-legitimize Israel.
 He was Chairman of the Board, The Committee to End Divestment Now and is currently on the Steering Committee of Presbyterians for Middle East Peace.
 In these endeavors, he has worked with James R. Woolsey, former director Central Intelligence Agency, Dr. Judea Pearl, Ambassador Dennis Ross, as well as Presbyterian ministers throughout the United States.
 (See Jim’s Op Ed Piece in the Wall Street Journal, June 15, 2006.)
 (See www.pfmep.org/Additional Resources / Jim’s guest appearance on The Dennis Prager Syndicated Radio Program, June 30, 2010.)

 Jim also has a longstanding commitment to support our Armed Forces, especially the United States Marine Corps.
-With the assistance of Major General Carl Jensen and Col. Jack Harkins, USMC (ret.), as well as major corporate donors including Roel Construction Co., Casper Company and Hanson Aggregates, Mr. Roberts built a Food Locker at MCAS Miramar that provides supplemental food assistance to an average of 700 enlisted families on an on-going basis.
+With the assistance of Major General Carl Jensen and Col. Jack Harkins, USMC (ret.), as well as major corporate donors including Roel Construction Co., Casper Company and Hanson Aggregates, Mr. Roberts built a Food Locker at MCAS Miramar that provided supplemental food assistance to an average of 700 enlisted families on an on-going basis.

 Jim is also a long-term and significant financial supporter of four military/veterans support groups: Veterans Airlift Command, Team Rubicon, Restoration Ranch and Special Liberty Project/Gold Star Families.